 - Email - Respond by clicking on the hyperlink “Fraud” or “No Fraud”.

-- Text – A text message from 32874 will be sent immediately after the email with a code.
-Reply to the text with the code provided which is the last four digits of your card number followed by “YES” if it was fraudulent or “NO” it was a legitimate transaction.
+- Text – A text message from CNB VT (32874) will be sent immediately after the email.
+Reply to the text with “YES” if it was fraudulent or “NO” if it was a legitimate transaction.

 - Phone – An automated phone call from 800-417-4592 will be sent to the phone numbers the Bank has on file.
 Please respond “Fraud” or “No Fraud”.

 If the customer indicates the transaction was fraudulent or does not reply to the email, text or phone messages, a hold will be placed on the debit card making it unusable for future transactions.

 The card will be temporarily blocked if the Fraud Center does not receive a response.
 Customers must call the bank to reactivate their card.
 If the fraud center confirms the transaction was fraudulent, the card will be closed to prevent additional fraudulent activity.
 A new card will be reissued and sent in the mail.